dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 This has unpleasant optimization implications.
 In languages like C and Java, a `switch` statement can only be used with numeric values.
 Compilers can and do compile down a `switch` statement to either a jump table that directly selects a case based on the value, or to a binary search of the cases, or some mixed heuristic of the two.
 In other words, in those languages selecting the right `case` for a `switch` can have `O(1)` or `O(log n)` performance (where `n` is the number of cases).
 In Dart, it’s always `O(n)`.

 So we’ve decided to restrict `switch` in Dart.
 Instead of calling a user-defined equality operator, we only allow you to switch on numbers, strings, and constant objects.
 This gives compilers enough flexibility to compile them more efficiently.
 Since constant objects are canonicalized, they can be reliably compared purely based on *identity*, so they don’t have the problem of allowing user-defined equality operators.
-This lets you still switch on user-defined “enum-like” objects.
+This lets you still switch on user-defined "enum-like" objects.

 ## Selective imports